-Contamination Control Hazard (i.e., way(s) the contamination control may fail) Prevention Controls Ranking and rationale Detection Control Ranking and rationale Improvement Priority Risk Reduction Strategies per Appendix C Activities to improve effectiveness of the contamination control Hazard would be discovered prior to transfer.
-During inspection if the cover is not integral, the stopper bowl will be reprocessed. and/or gather more evidence, and Improve detection controls, or Revisit options to eliminate hazard. training.
-Aseptic onboarding and refresher training will be updated to ensure ongoing sustainment of operators aseptic performance.
+Contamination Hazard (i.e., way(s) Prevention Controls Detection Improvement Risk Reduction Activities to improve Control the contamination Ranking and rationale Control Ranking Priority Strategies per effectiveness of the control may fail) and rationale Appendix C contamination control stopper bowl will be reprocessed.
+Revisit options to eliminate hazard.
 The batch record will be revised to ensure that the removal step is a stand-alone step and not combined with other processes.